Kamarasu: Production

-Director Anbazhagan had proposed the story to Choudary in 1998 during a coincidental meeting on Marina Beach and subsequently impressed him after reading a collection of short poems and stories he had written, before being given the opportunity to narrate a story.
+Director Anbazhagan had proposed the story to R. B. Choudary in 1998 during a coincidental meeting on Marina Beach and subsequently impressed him after reading a collection of short poems and stories he had written, before being given the opportunity to narrate a story.
+Daniel Balaji worked as an assistant director and helped Laila learn her lines.

 The film was delayed for two years, with Choudary reviving it for release.

 Soundtrack

 Soundtrack was composed by S. A. Rajkumar.
 "Paathi Nila" is based on "Ye Swapnalokala" from Suswagatham.

-Reception
+Critical reception

-Malathi Rangarajan of The Hindu wrote "KAMARASU" IS late by at least three decades.
+Malathi Rangarajan of The Hindu wrote that the film was "late by at least three decades.
 Obsolete in concept, characterisation and presentation, a sense of déjà vu sets in very early."
 Malini Mannath of Chennai Online wrote "With a script of this type, the cast could hardly do much here.
 There is a lot of unintended humour, some of the shots are repeated over and over, the director seeming to lose track of the characterisation and ambience".
+Cinesouth wrote, "Story haven't failed in adding excitement here and there.
+But a slow pace that makes the viewer squirm uneasily and situations that are very predictable turn out to be the flaws.
+The sudden sorrow that grips the climax doesn't seem to be accepted that well by the audience".